 - College Self-Study Application for Candidacy

 - TRACS Candidacy Statement

 ARKANSAS COORDINATING BOARD OF HIGHER EDUCATION

 The ACBHE is the governing body for the Arkansas Department of Higher Education and must approve all colleges and universities operating as a higher educational institution in Arkansas.
 The academic programs must also be approved.
 Champion Christian College has obtained all approvals and certifications required by the ADHE and ACBHE

 (NOTE: All self-studies, publications, plans, assessments, and other listed statements have been approved by the Board of Trustees of the College.)

 CHAMPION CLERY REPORT

 TITLE IX COMPLIANCE

 The College does not discriminate on the basis of gender in all educational activities and employment practices.
-Any person having inquiries concerning CCC compliance with Title IX is directed to contact the Vice President of Student Services.
-The Vice President of Student Services is the designated Title IX Compliance Officer.
+Any person having inquiries concerning CCC compliance with Title IX is directed to contact the Vice President of Student Services, who is the designated Title IX Compliance Officer for the College.

 Champion Christian College admits students of any race, color, national and ethnic origin to all the rights, privileges, programs, and activities generally accorded or made available to students at the school and does not discriminate based on race, color, national and ethnic origin in administration of its educational policies, admissions policies, scholarship and loan programs, and athletic and other school-administered programs.
 As a religious institution, however, it reserves the right to deny admission or to terminate the enrollment of persons whose lifestyle, words, actions, or otherwise do not align with the school’s statement of faith, code of conduct, or other policies of this organization.